Immigration to China: Application Requirements

+The time limits referred to in this article all refer to the continuous period before the application date.

+Hainan Free Trade Zone Immigration Preferential Policies

+In July 2019, the Chinese Ministry of Public Security and National Immigration Administration announced updated preferential policies that applied to the Hainan Province (Hainan Free Trade Zone), including:

+Facilitate Employment and Entrepreneurship for Foreign University Students

+Foreign students who have obtained a master's or higher degree from Chinese universities can apply for a residency permit of up to 2 years for innovation and entrepreneurship in Hainan with the recommendation of their affiliated universities.
+Foreign students studying at overseas universities are allowed to engage in regular internships at Hainan's star-rated hotels, hospitals, international schools, and other entities.
+With the required invitation letter from the relevant entity and proof of enrollment at a foreign university, they can apply for the necessary visas for their internships.

+Provide Permanent Residency Convenience for Foreigners Working or Investing

+Chinese of foreign nationalities with a Ph.D. degree working in Hainan, or Chinese of foreign nationalities who have worked continuously in Hainan for at least 4 years with an accumulated residency of no less than 6 months each year, are eligible to apply for permanent residency.
+Their foreign spouses and minor children can also apply for permanent residency together.
+Foreign individuals who invest in innovative enterprises in Hainan and maintain stable investments with good tax records for three consecutive years, recommended by the Hainan Provincial People's Government, can apply for permanent residency.
+Foreign individuals who have worked continuously in Hainan for 4 years and meet the income and personal income tax payment standards in Hainan are eligible to apply for permanent residency.

 Return of Overseas Chinese

 The most significant immigration to China has been by the Overseas Chinese, who in the years since 1949 have been offered various enticements to return to their homeland.
 Several million may have done so since 1949.
 The largest influx came in 1978–79, when about 160,000 to 250,000 ethnic Chinese refugees fled Vietnam for southern China, as relations between the two countries worsened.
+The Washington Post reported that as of June 1978, more than 133,000 Chinese had fled into southern China.
 Many of these refugees were settled in state farms on Hainan Island.

 Illegal immigration

 North Koreans

 Illegal immigrants from North Korea have moved across the China–North Korea border to seek higher wages and escape repression.

-Approximately 1,850 North Koreans fled their country in 2004, but China views them as illegal economic migrants rather than refugees and sends many of them back.
-This is also due to pressure from North Korea.
+Approximately 1,850 North Koreans fled their country in 2004.
+However, China views them as illegal economic migrants rather than refugees; China sends many of them back.
+This is also due to pressure from North Korea under a 1986 protocol China made with North Korea (the “Mutual Cooperation Protocol for the Work of Maintaining National Security and Social Order and the Border Areas”).
 Many of those who succeed in reaching sanctuary in foreign diplomatic compounds or international schools have been allowed by China to depart for South Korea.